5 Ways to Set Yourself Apart as an English Teacher

 How do English teachers stand out?
 First of all, by completing the most advanced TEFL certification they can.
 This will show hiring managers that you have comprehensive training, and you’ll undoubtedly stand out in competitive markets such as the Middle East.

 One of the most advanced online TEFL certifications is the Bridge International Diploma in English Language Teaching (IDELTOnline™), which will enhance your resume with 150 hours of accredited training.
-The IDELTOnline™ is different from other certifications in that it’s interactive, so you’ll be part of a cohort of about 10-20 trainees from around the world.
-Similar to other university-level online courses, you’ll have the opportunity to have live sessions and classroom discussions.
+The IDELTOnline™ is different from other certifications in that it’s interactive, so you’ll be part of a cohort of trainees from around the world.
+Similar to other university-level online courses, you’ll have the opportunity to attend live sessions and participate in classroom discussions.

 This course is unique in that it can not only be taken for graduate-level college credit (more on that in the next section) but it may also be taken as a first step toward a master’s degree in TESOL through Bridge’s university pathway partners.